The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 | Network congestion | Too many devices connected | Reduce network load |

-| Interference | Other wireless networks nearby | Change WiFi channel |
+| Interference | Nearby networks or electronics | Change WiFi channel |

 | Router overheating | Poor ventilation | Improve airflow |

-| ISP signal instability | Network connection problems | Check modem signal |
+| ISP signal instability | Unstable connection from provider | Check modem signal |

 Step 1: Restart Your Xfinity Gateway